maniospas/SocialGraphMining/README.md

 contextualEgoNetwork.setCurrent(contextualEgoNetwork.getOrCreateContext("default"));
 ```

+:warn: **All** miner parameters (even parameters of non-current miners) are communicated at all times to retain validity
+of mining processes.
+Explicitly managing miner permisions without altering the switchable miner can be achieved for each individual miner through

-Then, using a social graph miner to obtain social recommendations for nodes of the contextual ego network in the current context can be achieved through the following code:
+Using a social graph miner to obtain social recommendations for nodes of the contextual ego network in the current context can be achieved through the following code:

 ```java
 import eu.h2020.helios_social.core.contextualegonetwork.Context;
 import eu.h2020.helios_social.core.contextualegonetwork.Node;